 Information subject to change.
 The Microchip name and logo, the Microchip logo, dsPIC, MPLAB, PIC, PICmicro and PICSTART are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
 FilterLab, MXDEV and MXLAB are registered trademarks of Microchip Technology Incorporated in the U.S.A.
-ICSP, MPASM, MPLIB, MPLINK, PICDEM, PICDEM, PICDEM are trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
+ICSP, MPASM, MPLIB, MPLINK, PICKI, PICDEM, PICDEM.net and PICtail are trademarks of Microchip Technology Incorporated other countries.
 SQTP is a service mark of Microchip Technology Incorporated in the U.S.A.
 All other trademarks mentioned herein are property of their respective companies. © 2008, Microchip Technology Incorporated.
 All Rights Reserved.
 Printed in the U.S.A.
 2/08